 Sandpaper for oxidation removal is ” didn’t think it out” overkill and should not be used on your modern projector headlight lens.

-However like cigarettes and alcohol that are sold with the understanding that when used as designed they can cause damage to the user.
+However like cigarettes and alcohol that are sold with the understanding that even when used as designed can cause damage.

 Sandpaper and abrasives cause damage to what they are applied to and it is up to you to make the choice that is in your best interests.